Visit BenQ Education website for education solutions

 So How do They stack up?

-On the surface, it looks like these projectors have a lot in common – same resolution, market leading brand, and solid warranty support.
-But once you get beyond that, you can see there are many other factors that add to your total cost of ownership – such as how long the lamp will last, how good the picture looks, and how easy is it to connect.
-Also, you’ll want to consider if you want the worry and hassle of cleaning filters as part of your value calculation.
-And if you have any other questions about these – or other models – just reach out and we’ll do everything we can to help you make the best choice.
+On the surface, it looks like these projectors have a lot in common – similar resolutions, market leading brands, and solid warranty support.
+But once you get beyond that, you can see there are many other factors – such as how long the lamp will last, how good the picture looks, and how much maintenance is required Also keep in mind that buying disposable projector with a short life will generate significantly more e-waste.